sensu/sensu-docs/content/sensu-enterprise-dashboard/2.12/api/stashes.md

 ### `/stashes` (POST)

+The `/stashes` API provides HTTP POST access to create [a Sensu stash][3].

 #### EXAMPLES {#stashes-post-examples}

-The following example demonstrates submitting an HTTP POST containing a JSON document payload to the `/stashes` API, resulting in a [200 (OK) HTTP response code][5] and a payload containing a JSON Hash confirming the stash `path` (i.e. the "key" where the stash can be accessed).
+The following example demonstrates submitting an HTTP POST request containing a JSON document payload to the `/stashes` API, resulting in a [200 (OK) HTTP response code][5] and a payload containing a JSON Hash confirming the stash `path`.

 {{< highlight shell >}}
 $ curl -s -i -X POST \